section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 The only required parameter is a string, which is the schema of our application.

-But, what if we have an extensive application with a lot of mutations, queries, and types?
+But what if we have an extensive application with many mutations, queries, and types?
 Then, it won't be a great idea to use this.

 In such a case, you can always use apollo graphql, which is out of the scope of this article.
-Here, the schema contains the following: `Query`, `Mutation`, and some other types like `Book` and `Books`.
+Here, the schema contains `Query`, `Mutation`, and some other types like `Book` and `Books`.

-The `Query` contains `books` and `book`, which denotes all books and a single book respectively.
+The `Query` contains `books` and `book`, denoting all books and a single book.
 Also, we add an optional parameter for the books query: `limit` (a number), which limits the output.
-The `book` query takes in `ID`, which is used to search for the requested Book.
+Finally, the `book` query takes in `ID`, which searches for the requested Book.

 The `Mutation` contains `addBook`, `updateBook`, and `deleteBook` declarations along with its parameters.
-They all have the same response type `Book`, since we're dealing with a single book.
+They all have the same response type, `Book` since we're dealing with a single book.

 The `Book` defines the structure of a single book, and `[Book]` defines books as an array of `Book`.

-> Note that, an exclamation mark means the field is required.
+> Note that an exclamation mark means the field is required.

 All the inputs for mutation are required.
-Now that, we have all our schema set, it's time to start writing the resolvers.
+Now that we have all our schema set, it's time to write the resolvers.

 ### GraphQL query resolver
 In your `query.js` file, add the following: